eyos-ias/spotify-at-home/README.md

-# Project Lyrics
+# The Spotify at Home

-Develop an elegant React.js Music Application.
+An elegant React.js Music Application.

-Check out the complete project requirements [here](https://docs.google.com/document/d/13PeFwRlPEhMw_HPyrIrInvQuKaVWnpNmcv-y3NA208s/edit?usp=sharing)

-# Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue.
-Please note we have a [code of conduct](CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

 ## System Requirements